-- 1. Upgrade the simp-utils package, only, by executing yum update -y simp-utils.

-- 2. Run the script.
-It will:

-- (a) Run a yum -y update.

-- (b) Reinstall simp-gpgkeys and pupmod-simp-timezone due to RPM issues.

-- (c) Stop and uninstall the PostgresSQL 9.4 server to prevent postgresql upgrade issues.

-- (d) Restart the puppetserver process.

-- (e) Run puppet agent -t.

-• Some systems have shown issues with the postgresql upgrade during this step.
+- 1. Run a yum -y update. - 2.
+Reinstall simp-gpgkeys and pupmod-simp-timezone due to RPM issues. - 3.
+Stop and uninstall the PostgresSQL 9.4 server to prevent postgresql upgrade issues. - 4.
+Restart the puppetserver process. - 5.
+Run puppet agent -t. - Some systems have shown issues with the postgresql upgrade during this step.